 - Add the shrimp in an even layer followed by the minced garlic, turning after 2 minutes cook an additional 1-2 minutes or until pink and cooked through

-- Add to the pan the half and half, lemon juice and parmigiano reggiano
+- Add to the pan the half and half and parmigiano reggiano